About Us 關於我們

 一才鑼鼓

-At a young age, Chan Chi-kong learnt Cantonese Opera accompaniment from his father.
+At a young age, Kong CHAN learnt Cantonese Opera accompaniment from his father.
 He graduated from the Hong Kong Academy for Performing Arts, where he majored in Cantonese opera accompaniment.
 He had been an active accompanist in the local Cantonese Opera scene and founded the group The Gong Strikes One in 2012.
-Since then, he devotes himself to creating original Chinese operatic works.
+Since then, he devotes himself to creating original Chinese operatic works, especially naamyam pieces.
 In 2014-2017, he reconstructed and performed historical scores for a lecture-concert series on early Cantonese music presented by the Chinese Opera Information Centre, CUHK.

-Recently, he also performs improvised music and collaborates with theatrical works and multidisciplinary performances, including: The Modern-day Flavours of Nanyin and Naamyam at the New Vision Arts Festival (2018), which was soon re-run at Weiwuying TIFA Contemporary Music Platform (2019, Kaohsiung), and the participatory theatre project, “To Behold!
+Recently, he also performs improvised music and collaborates with theatrical works and multidisciplinary performances, including: The Modern-day Flavours of Nanyin and Naamyam (2018 New Vision Arts Festival, Hong Kong & 2019 Weiwuying TIFA Contemporary Music Platform, Kaohsiung, “To Behold!
 To Voice!
-To Remap!”
-(2019) produced by Ho Bit Goon.
+To Remap!”, a participatory theatre project (2019, produced by Ho Bit Goon), and “A Letter to Father”, a dance video choreographed by dance artist Wayson Poon (2020 Hong Kong Arts Festival), etc.

 李勁持 King-chi LEE